Jersey Devil, world's tallest single-rail coaster, opens at Six Flags Great Adventure in New Jersey - KION546

 On the Coaster Studios YouTube channel, a group went out on the park’s media/VIP preview day to record their ride and give their critiques.

-“It’s just so different than every other attraction here,” said Taylor Bybee as the ride concludes.
+“It’s just so different than every other attraction here,” said Taylor Bybee on the video as the ride concludes.

-One rider interviewed on the video said he preferred the back row over the front and preferred the first half of the ride over the second half.
-He said that once the ride is “broken in” more, he expects the speeds on the second half of the ride to increase.
+“I thoroughly enjoyed it,” Bybee told CNN Travel on the evening of June 14.
+“I think we got six or seven rides on it.”

+It’s more than an interesting design and engineering fact that the Jersey Devil is a rare single-rail coaster, Bybee said.
+It affects the entire ride experience.

 World’s tallest coaster period